Skip to main content

 4. Sharpen your sensory perceptions: This involves sharpening your senses by actively concentrating on the positive experience and blocking out distractions.
 For example, closing your eyes to savor music or good food, taking the time to sniff the flowers, swishing the wine on your palate to enhance the tasting experience, slowly chewing your food to appreciate the flavors, etc.

 5. Get absorbed in the experience: This involves stopping your conscious thoughts and getting totally immersed or engrossed in the moment, relaxing, and existing only in the present.
 You can accomplish this by deliberately avoiding reflecting or analyzing your thoughts or feelings during a positive experience and just being there in the moment.
 This is more akin to being in a mindful state wherein you don’t judge what you experience and let the experience just flow through you.
-This way to savor also resembles the state of “flow” wherein you may lose sense of self-awareness or sense of person, place, or time while being engrossed in a positive experience.
-It comes as no surprise that with the distractions of the modern day technologies, it is getting increasingly difficult for people to experience this kind of savoring.
+This way of savoring also resembles the state of “flow,” wherein you may lose the sense of self-awareness or sense of person, place, or time while being engrossed in a positive experience.
+It comes as no surprise that with the distractions of modern-day technologies, it is getting increasingly difficult for people to experience this kind of savoring.

 9. Count your blessings: Reflecting on how lucky or fortunate you are and how grateful you are to others for something positive in your life enhances the quality of savoring.
 Expressions of gratitude can be done verbally, in writing, through artwork, poetry, or song, in prayers, or by a simple “thank you.”
 It is important to express gratefulness with a genuine feeling of inner gratitude to reap its benefits.